naluthi/python-api-learning/README.md

 ## Description

-The repository consists of several key Python files that work together to run the Flask application and handle various operations relating to health advice.
+The repository consists of several key Python files that work together to run a Flask application and handle various operations relating to health advice.
 It integrates with the OpenAI API to generate responses for various health-related tasks, such as providing diagnoses, suggesting treatments, creating meal plans, recommending fitness routines, and more.

 ## Files